Does Your Subway Tile Backsplash Need An Update?

 Durable and Stylish Tiling Alternatives

 When updating a backsplash, achieving a balance between durability and style is essential for creating a long-lasting design.
-While subway tiles remain a classic choice, exploring other tile styles can introduce fresh visual interest while maintaining a timeless appeal.
+Although subway tiles remain a classic choice, exploring other tile styles can introduce fresh visual interest while maintaining a timeless appeal.
 Patterns such as penny round mosaics, small-scale hexagons, basketweaves, and pinwheel designs offer texture and depth, bringing a unique yet sophisticated touch to any space.

 Both small and large-scale tiles have distinct advantages for backsplashes.
 Smaller tiles, such as hexagons and mosaics, add intricate detailing that enhances character and dimension, while larger formats create a sleek, seamless look with fewer grout lines.
 Regardless of style, selecting a tile specifically rated for backsplash applications is crucial, especially in areas exposed to moisture or heat.
 Below, we highlight some durable and stylish alternatives that can enhance your backsplash while ensuring long-term functionality.